featherhttp/tutorial/README.md

    The preceding model is used for reading JSON and storing todo items into the database.

-2. Create a file called *TodoDbContext.cs* with the following content:
+2. Create a file called *TodoDbContext.cs* with the following code:

     ```C#
     using Microsoft.EntityFrameworkCore;